FAQ / Frequently asked questions

 If you are interested in a new vaccination booklet, please let us know when leaving your details in the comments (when making an appointment).
 You can then purchase these during your consultation.
 View here The current rate of a vaccination booklet.

 You can also come by for a vaccination appointment if you have lost your vaccination booklet.
 You can buy a new vaccination booklet from us.
-If you have previously visited Vaccination Point, we can retrieve your vaccination details from the system and process them in your new booklet.
+If you have previously visited Vaccinatiepunt, we can retrieve your vaccination details from the system and process them in your new booklet.
 Unfortunately, we are not allowed to stamp vaccines given by third parties.

 This is not a problem.
 However, in this case we do want to know whether you have been vaccinated according to the National Vaccination Programme.
 From this, our medical specialists can often find out which vaccinations you already had as a child.